Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 “Why would you even believe such a thing was possible?”

 “...I believed your people to be more foresighted than you do.”
 Six sighed heavily.
 “Unfortunately, I was wrong.
 When they found and infiltrated the relay, instead of notifying me as requested and sticking with my plan, they simply destroyed it.
 Then a second.
-A third---and I’m quite sure they are seeking a third even now---would be a crippling blow, and a fourth?
+A third - and I’m quite sure they are seeking a third even now - would be a crippling blow, and a fourth?
 Fatal.”

 He fidgeted with the sandwich on its plate.
 “Our goals are fundamentally compatible, yours and mine.
 The Hierarchy exists to maintain an orderly, broadly peaceful galaxy.
 Sometimes, we have needed to be the disaster that scared younger species straight.
 Often, we have needed to cull those who would be the kind of scourge you fear Humanity will become...and you’re quite right, your people have the power to be a scourge unlike this galaxy has ever known.
 Always, we have ensured that there is room for the new and young to rise up and take over from the old and stagnant.
 We create an environment in which the young and disadvantaged can *compete,* not be hopelessly crushed under the power structure established and maintained by their elders.”